learn-awesome/flashcard/README.md

 # Build

-WebComponents in `dist` folder are generated with:
+The umd files (which also includes CSS) in `dist` folder are generated with:
-`./node_modules/.bin/vue-cli-service build --target wc --name fc 'components/*.vue'`
+`./node_modules/.bin/vue-cli-service build --target lib --name CardSet components/CardSet.vue`

 See `demo.html` for example of how to use the web-component version in plain-old HTML pages without any module bundlers